Who are Somalia's al-Shabab?

-There are numerous reports of foreign jihadists going to Somalia to help al-Shabab and it has formed links with al-Qaeda.
+There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, and the group has claimed to be allied with al-Qaeda.

 It is banned as a terrorist group by both the US and the UK and is believed to have between 7,000 and 9,000 fighters.

 Somali al-Qaeda fighters are accused links to terror attacks in Kenya in both 1998 - on the US embassy - and 2002 - on Israeli targets around Mombasa.

 In 2011, al-Shabab carried out a series of attacks and kidnappings across the border in Kenya.